juristr/fabiangosebrink.github.io/_posts/2014-08-10-impressions-of-the-first-asp-net-mvc-workshop.md

 categories: articles
 ---

+In this blogpost I am doing a small recap to give you impressions of the first ASP.NET MVC workshop.

 Even when I am not doing it in my current project at work I am very interested in ASP.NET and the ASP.NET MVC-Framework and everything which is needed to build modern web based applications.

 Last Saturday my preparation for a very special workshop for me ended and I was glad to give five students the first ASP.NET MVC-workshop at the university Albstadt-Sigmaringen.
 (One of them had to leave 5 minutes earlier, so do not be confused while seeing only four students on the picture 😉 )